Sunday, February 2, 2020

 Living out God's desires for the world

 After the exaggeration of the pilgrims' questions, God's response is simplicity itself, calling Israel back to covenantal faithfulness.
-In three concise statements, God outlines the program: "Do justice: To be actively engaged in the redistribution of power in the world, to correct the systemic inequalities that marginalize some for the excessive enhancement of others.
+According to Walter Brueggemann, in three concise statements, God outlines the program: "Do justice: To be actively engaged in the redistribution of power in the world, to correct the systemic inequalities that marginalize some for the excessive enhancement of others.
 Love covenant loyalty: the translation of 'kindness' is disastrously weak.
 The word hesed means to reorder life into a community of enduring relations of fidelity.
-Walk humbly with God: to abandon all self-sufficiency, to acknowledge in daily attitude and act that life is indeed derived from the reality of God" (Walter Brueggemann).
+Walk humbly with God: to abandon all self-sufficiency, to acknowledge in daily attitude and act that life is indeed derived from the reality of God."

 The "vision beautiful" in Micah calls Israel to be with God in the world, living out God's desires for a community of justice and faithful love.